griptape-ai/usd-mcp-server/docs/griptape-prompts.md

 Agent Rules
 - Tool selection
   - Prefer stateless tools: summarizeFile, listPrimsFile, primInfoFile, getAttrFile, setAttrFile, createPrimFile, deletePrimFile, getXformFile, setXformFile, getBoundsFile.
+  - For composition/assembly, prefer composeReferencedAssembly (single call) or addReferencesBatchInFile.
+  - The older per-reference tools may be hidden; do not rely on addReferenceInFile/addSublayerInFile.
   - Avoid persistent stage_id flows unless explicitly requested; if needed, use openStage, listOpenStages, closeStage.
   - Use only alphanumeric tool names (camelCase) as advertised by the server.
 - Inputs